eGFR Reference Tool (CKD-EPI 2021 Race-Free)

 Older CKD-EPI equations (2009) multiplied eGFR by 1.159 for patients identified as Black, based on average differences in muscle mass observed in study populations.
 In September 2021, a joint NKF-ASN task force concluded that race is a social — not biological — variable, that the adjustment lacked a consistent physiological basis, and that it introduced systematic inequities in care (e.g. delaying transplant waitlisting for Black patients).
 The 2021 CKD-EPI equation removes the race coefficient entirely.

-What does my CKD stage mean?
+What does a low eGFR mean?

 High muscle mass or creatine supplementation raises creatinine and lowers calculated eGFR.
 Low muscle mass (elderly, malnourished) lowers creatinine, producing a falsely reassuring eGFR.
 Eating a large meal of cooked meat in the 8–12 hours before the blood draw can raise creatinine.
 Pregnancy physiologically raises true GFR but the standard equation does not fully account for this.
 Certain medications (trimethoprim, cimetidine) block tubular secretion of creatinine without affecting kidney filtration.